 Based on this recipe.

-Now make this delicious (and easy) Cultured European Butter!
+Be sure to try this delicious (and easy) Cultured European Butter!

 Level Up Your Cookie Game!